 Not familiar with this type of wine opener?
 Well, it’s specifically used to open older bottles of wine to avoid the brittle cork from breaking apart.
 This pretty pewter model features two steel prongs and a fan-like handle for better grip control.
 It comes complete with a matching pewter sheath to protect the steel prongs until it's time to open another vintage bottle.

-Perfect for gifting (along with a bottle of wine, of course!), this set comes with all the essentials for pouring a gorgeous glass.
-Included are an air-pump-style wine opener, a foil cutter, an aerator pourer that’ll accelerate the oxidation process, a chiller pourer we love for white wines, and a stopper to save some vino for later.
+Perfect for gifting (along with a bottle of wine, of course!), this set comes with all the essentials for openeing and pouring a gorgeous glass.
+It includes an air pressure opener, foil cutter, aerator pourer to accelerate the oxidation process, a vacuum stopper, and a chiller pourer for crisp white wines.
+It's the ultimate pick for the amateur sommelier.

 Why open your bottle in the kitchen before guests arrive when you can open it tableside with this stunning set-up?
 Made for entertaining, this tabletop wine opener features a stainless steel lever that can be adjusted to accommodate bottles of various sizes, while its gleaming gold platform tilts and stabilizes the bottle for easy opening via the corkscrew.